ThorNolan/AJAX-Gif-Finder/README.md

 ![demo image](assets/images/giphy-demo-image.PNG)

 ## Technologies Used
-+ Page elements and styling were done with HTML and CSS, and the game logic with Javascript.
++ Page elements and styling were done with HTML5 and CSS3, and the game logic with Javascript.

 + I used the jQuery library to dynamically update elements on my page and generate buttons based on user input.